 Ayurvedic Sun Damage Repair: How to Heal & Protect Your Skin

-• Why use Ayurveda?
-Gentle, effective, and based on a whole-body approach to skin health.
+• Why Ayurveda?
+Gentle, effective, and rooted in holistic skin health.

-• Best for: Indian skin that tends to get tanned, pigmented, and lacklustre.
+• Best For: Indian skin prone to tanning, pigmentation, and dullness.

-• Long-term exposure to UV rays can cause sun spots, uneven skin tone, and early ageing.
+• Long-term UV exposure = sun spots, uneven tone, premature aging.

 Ingredient